Skip to main content

 This feature is an Enterprise feature.
 See our pricing plans or contact our sales team for more information.

-Using private nodes is a tenancy model for vCluster where, instead of sharing the host cluster’s worker nodes, you assign individual worker nodes to a vCluster instance.
+Using private nodes is a tenancy model for vCluster where, instead of sharing the host cluster’s worker nodes, individual worker nodes are joined to a vCluster.
 These private nodes act as the vCluster’s worker nodes and are treated as worker nodes for the vCluster.

 Because these nodes are real Kubernetes nodes, vCluster does not sync any resources to the host cluster as no host cluster worker nodes are used.
 All workloads run directly on the attached nodes as if they were native to the virtual cluster.